MarsBased/handbook/sections/firstday.md

 ### Tools

-Make sure you've got access to these main tools.
+Make sure you've got access to the following tools.
 Set up your profile, including your picture.

 #### Gmail

-Access your account, and you'll find a bunch of emails regarding the access and setup of the tools listed below.
+Access your account, and you'll find a few emails regarding the access and setup of the tools listed below.

 Configure your email signature following the structure below.
 It can't be shown here on GitHub, but "MarsBased" goes in color `rgb(231,76,60)`.
 If it's easier, you can grab the example of someone else's signature from the emails you've exchanged with us.